Oghma-Infinium/Apostasy/README.md

 >[!CAUTION]
 >An SSD is required to the play the list.
 >Only Windows 10 or 11 operating systems are supported.
-Windows LTSC, special variants, lightened editions or any other modified variant **WILL NOT WORK.** Lunix installations also **WILL NOT WORK**.
+Windows LTSC, special variants, lightened editions or any other modified variant **WILL NOT WORK.** Linux installations also **WILL NOT WORK**.

 ![](https://raw.githubusercontent.com/Oghma-Infinium/Apostasy/main/images/perfTarget.PNG)